 Janneke W de Boer, Elise R A Pennings, Ankie Kleinjan, Jaap A van Doesum, Anne M Spanjaart, Pim G N J Mutsaers, Margot Jak, Marjolein W M van der Poel, Maria T Kuipers, Judit A Adam, Arjan Diepstra, Lianne Koens, Suzanne van Dorp, Joost S P Vermaat, Anne G H Niezink, Marie José Kersten, Tom van Meerten

-Published in: Diabetic Medicine
+Published in: New England Journal of Medicine